Parassaharan369/Ticket_Booking_System/README.md

-The README.md is inside Backend Folder
+The README.md file can be found in each of the following directories: Backend/ and Frontend/.